italankin/italankin.github.io/_posts/2022-05-22-15-puzzle-solvability.markdown

 And we even do not take into the account the time it would take to generate ~10<sup>13</sup> positions!

 As a workaround, we can take a much smaller set, such as 10<sup>5</sup>.
-It will make the game *simplier* in some way, since we exclude a large part of possible positions.
+It will make the game *simpler* in some way, since we exclude a large part of possible positions.

 But wait, if we somehow have managed to generate trillions of different positions beforehand, why we can't do it in runtime?